Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: More Results

 \textbf{Performance with varying upper body(Part2):} We show more results with varying upper body shape in Table \ref{tab:bod_var_2}.
 We once again see that \name is able to generalize better to changes in relative bone lengths, but lags behind the other baselines in lower body pose estimation.

-\textbf{Performance with scaling body size on Protocol 2:} Figures \ref{fig:scale_mpjpe_prot2} and \ref{fig:scale_mpjre_prot2} are the performance results from scaling body size using Protocol 2.
+\textbf{Performance with scaling body shape on Protocol 2:} Figures \ref{fig:scale_mpjpe_prot2} and \ref{fig:scale_mpjre_prot2} are the performance results from scaling body shape using Protocol 2.
 The tests were conducted in a manner similar to what is described in Section \ref{sec:results}.
-We once again see that \name performs worse than the baselines in the base case, where the same body shape that was used during training is used for testing.
-However, when the body size is scaled, \name outperforms the baselines.
-MPJRE, which measures the scale-free performance, remains the same, while the scale-dependent MPJPE varies proportionally to the scale.
+We once again see that \name performs worse than the baselines in the default case, where the same body shape used during training is also used for testing.
+However, when the default body shape is scaled, \name outperforms the baselines.
+MPJRE, which measures scale-free performance, remains constant, while the scale-dependent MPJPE scales proportionally with scaling.

 \textbf{Robustness to measurement noise(cntd):} Here are the rotation error results from the robustness study we performed in the Section \ref{sec:results}.
 As stated earlier, we injected zero-mean i.i.d.
 Gaussian noise into the input location streams and computed the estimation errors, while maintaining the \textit{default} body shape.
 Fig. \ref{fig:noise_mpjre} shows the rotation error(MPJRE) under increasing Gaussian noise variance in the location measurements.
 As with the location error, {\name} stays flat while other baselines degrade with noise.
 Since the \(\Pi\)GDM inverse guidance objective is formulated to be robust to noise, the prior is able to synthesize poses that are realistic while also obeying the guidance provided by the location inputs.